Adverse effects

 Tardive Dyskinesia is an umbrella term for involuntary repetitive movements – often involving the face and tongue – that start when someone has been taking antipsychotic medication for many months.
 It can include lip smacking and chewing or slow and writhing movements.
 Severe tardive dyskinesia can affect swallowing and speech.

 There is no clear evidence on an effective treatment for Tardive Dyskinesia as the quality of research is low.
-However, approaches include dose reduction, switching to another medication and adding extra treatments (including benzodiazepinesquestion icon, buspironequestion icon, ginkgo bilobaquestion icon, relaxation and hypnosisquestion icon).
+However, approaches include dose reduction, switching to another medication and adding extra treatments (including benzodiazepinest, buspironet, ginkgo bilobat, relaxation and hypnosist).

 You can find out more about Tardive Dyskinesia by following these links: